-Several options can be explored for storing pesticides.
+There are several options to explore for storing pesticides.
 Store large quantities of pesticides in a building designed specifically for that purpose.
 Store moderate amounts in their own room or storage cabinet within a building, but not in a basement or other area likely to flood.
 Make sure the room has a door that opens to the outside.
 Storage facility construction, or the renovation of an existing building for storing pesticides, requires considerable planning.
-When choosing a storage site, check on local building, zoning, and fire codes and environmental regulations before construction.
+When choosing a storage site, check the local building, zoning, and fire codes, and environmental regulations before construction.
 Have the local Fire Marshall or Fire Prevention Inspector review plans for construction.

-Storage building designs, construction details and requirements, and engineering specifications for ventilation, heating, secondary containment, and site preparation can be found in the following sources:
+Storage building (and, in some cases, mixing/loading pad) designs, construction details and requirements, and engineering specifications for ventilation, heating, secondary containment, and site preparation can be found in the following sources:

-Pesticide Storage & Mixing Facilities.
-2002.
-Paul E. Sumner and Michael Bader.
+- Pesticide Storage & Mixing Facilities.
+Gary L. Hawkins and Paul E. Sumner.
 The University of Georgia, Cooperative Extension, Bulletin 1095.
-16 pp.

-Pesticide Storage and Mixing Building.
+- Pesticide Storage and Mixing Building (MWPS-74002).
 Midwest Plan Service.
-5pp.

 If you are using a portable building for pesticide storage, use secure tie-downs to prevent movement or tipping from strong winds or flooding.